 A study of the literary movements in the novel and in poetry.
 Representative works of Zorilla, Galdós, Pardo Bazan, Unamuno, García Lorca, Rodoreda, and others.
 Alternate years.
-Prereq: equivalent of SPAN 202 or SPAN 203, or permission of the instructor; W; R. Ragan
+Prereq: equivalent of SPAN 235, or permission of the instructor; W; R. Ragan